-It may be necessary to use the selector switch (item 41) to set STOP (press -) before switching off so that the controller assumes STOP status after switching on again.
+It may be necessary to press STOP before switching off so that the controller assumes STOP status after switching on again.
 If RUN status is active before switching off, the application program is executed after switching on again.

 When switching on the supply voltage, the controller always assumes the status which was active before switching off.